Get all the latest data for Milan

 What's the 12-month outlook for demand in Milan in 2026?

-As of early 2026, the 12-month demand outlook for residential property in Milan is moderately positive, with competition expected to remain strong for turnkey apartments in liquid neighborhoods while properties needing work will offer more negotiation room.
+As of 2026, the 12-month demand outlook for residential property in Milan is positive but more selective, with strong interest for good apartments and more resistance against overpriced or energy-inefficient homes.

 By the way, we also have an update regarding price forecasts in Italy.